Add to collection

 Bovine hydroxyapatite

 Often as a result of injuries sustained in road crash accidents, bone reconstruction operations are needed.
-A novel method involving the use of bovine hydroxyapatite has been recently successfully tested in sheep and dogs.
+A novel method involving the use of bovine hydroxyapatite has been successfully tested in sheep and dogs.

 Spongy bone material from cow bones is cut out and subjected to chemical and physical processes that remove all of the fat and protein.
 The remaining material is then heated to 1,000°C. After this heating process, what remains is an open 3D mineral shell of hydroxyapatite.